jbundle/android/README.md

-view
-====

 Thick screen implementations

 The master branch contains the Swing implementation (for now).

-The other branches contain other implemetations such as android and javafx.
+This branches contain the Android thick screen view implementation